karoney-kn/karoney-kn/README.md

 </p>
  </br>
    <p>
-     A Junior Full Stack Developer:
+     A Junior Full Stack Developer:<br/>
      - passionate about crafting clean robust, functional and scalable web and android applications.<br/>
      - Skilled in both front-end and back-end technologies,<br/>
-     - with interest in Dev-Ops,Security,System and Network Administration.
+     - With interest in Dev-Ops,Security,System and Network Administration.

    </p>
 <br/>